All Episodes

 I cannot stop laughing from the moment this show began.

-USA Today and AP go out and find a bunch of idiots who are upset, two-thirds of them are Democrats that the gasoline price is falling, think it's a conspiracy.
+USA Today and AP go out and find a bunch of idiots who are upset, two-thirds of them are Democrats, that the gasoline price is falling, think it's a conspiracy.

-And I marvel at how easy it is for these people in the media to find these idiot people, and now they get the the forehead out there saying, Dr. Clinton, good Dr. Clinton gave our party a spine transplant.
+And I marvel at how easy it is for these people in the media to find these idiot people.

-Uh she had a press conference.
+She had a press conference.

 My husband did a great job in demonstrating that Democrats are not going to take these attacks.

-You know, all you have to do is read the 9-11 Commission uh to know what he and his administration did to protect Americans and prevent terrorist attacks against our country.
+You know, all you have to do is read the 9-11 Commission to know what he and his administration did to protect Americans and prevent terrorist attacks against our country.

 He didn't prevent any.